tslocke/hobocookbook/manual/lifecycles.markdown

   (it's up to you to set @host, but you could use `Hobo::Controller.request_host`)

 That should be it.

+## Testing active step.

+In some rare cases your code might need to know if a lifecycle step is currently in progress or not (e.g. in a callback or a validation).
+For this you can access either:

+    record.lifecycle.submit_in_progress.active_step.name
+{.ruby}

+Or, if you are interested in a particular step, it's easier to call:

+    record.lifecycle.submit_in_progress?
+{.ruby}

+Where `submit` can be any lifecycle step.

 # Lifecycles in Rapid: pages, forms and buttons